JosephRGonzalez/Project-v0.1-User-Management/README.md

 ## Live Demo

-Experience the User Management System live by visiting the [demo site](http://usr-mgmt-app-bue8bpeqcucthdc8.westus2-01.azurewebsites.net).
+Experience the User Management System live by viewing the [demo video](https://youtu.be/uyJvVTxA8QI?si=LJv-fiEBHqu2H94p).
 The demo showcases all the core features of the app, including:

 - **Login/Sign Up**: Secure access to the system.
 - **Dashboard**: Admin and Moderator roles have customized access and functionalities.